51r/packer_ubuntu_aws/README.md

 ```
 git clone https://github.com/51r/packer_ubuntu_aws.git
 ```
-* Make sure you are in the folder of the repo:
+* Make sure you are in the main directory of the repo:

 ```
 cd packer_ubuntu_aws